Qovery/documentation/website/docs/using-qovery/configuration/database.md

 <Alert type="info">

-As Managed Services databases (like RDS) are mainly used for production, Qovery do not delete automated snapshots and backups on deletion.
+As Managed Services databases (like RDS) are mainly used for production, Qovery does not delete automated snapshots and backups on deletion.
 It is up to the user or Cloud provider Administrator to delete it manually.

 </Alert>